nerves-project/nerves_examples/hello_gleam/README.md

 Hello from Gleam!
 ```

 every five seconds.
-You can also call its public Gleam function from IEx:
+You can also call its public Gleam function from the shell:

 ```erlang
 hello_gleam:greeting().